"And so being young and dipped in folly I fell in love with melancholy" -- Edgar Allan Poe

 The Möbius Strip Club of Grief by Bianca Stone

 Like Dante in The Divine Comedy, Bianca Stone imagines herself as a living poet passing through the realm of the dead and recording their goings-on.
-Only instead of Dante's seven layers of hell, The Möbius Strip Club of Grief imagines a burlesque purgatory where the dead drink, party and pay--both with money and conscious--to watch the fellow dead perform scandalous acts.
+Only instead of Dante's seven layers of hell, The Möbius Strip Club of Grief imagines a burlesque purgatory of drinking and partying where one can pay to watch the dead perform scandalous acts.
 In this deeply personal and ghostly collection, Stone confronts her own family history after her mother's death in an attempt to break the never-ending cycle of grief.

 Autobiography of a Wound by Brynne Rebele-Henry

-In ancient fertility carvings, artists would drill holes into the wood of the female figure to represent penetrability.
-It is in this practice that Brynne Rebele-Henry bases her collection, which celebrates femininity while at the same time lamenting the extreme violence that women have faced throughout history.
-She reconstructs the idea of the girl as hysterical, as an object of fertility, and as something that men can drill holes into for the sake of art.
+Brynne Rebele-Henry bases her collection on ancient fertility carvings and the practice of drilling holes into the wood of the female figure to represent penetrability.
+Celebrating femininity while at the same time lamenting the extreme violence that women have faced throughout history, she reconstructs the idea of the girl as hysterical, as an object of fertility, and as something that men can drill holes into for the sake of art.
 With a wound explored on every page and visceral violence at the center of this collection, Brynne Rebele-Henry captures her readers with a fearless urgency and turns her poems into living, breathing things that will haunt your dreams.

 Bright Dead Things by Ada Limón

-In a luminous, yet accessible style, Ada Limón explores the strangeness of life and the chaos of living in such a disorderly world.
-A poet who frequently wears her heart on her sleeve, Limón traces her life in intimate detail from New York to rural Kentucky as she makes mistakes, falls in love, and ages into a beautifully flawed and extraordinary person.
+In a luminous, yet accessible style, Ada Limón explores the strangeness of life and the chaos of living in such a disorderly world as she traces her life in intimate detail from New York to rural Kentucky as she makes mistakes, falls in love, and ages into a beautifully flawed and extraordinary person.
 Unflinching in her examination of mortality and the grossness of everyday life, Limón teaches readers to embrace the present moment and live as messily as they please.
 As she writes in her book, "I am beautiful.
 I am full of love.
 I am dying."

 Witch Wife by KiKi Petrosino

-With wit and startling diction, KiKi Petrosino's incantation-like poems are a spell book for generations of powerful women.
-Her sestinas, villanelles, and free verse sing hauntingly to mourn the dead, conjure children and bring forth confidence in spirit and body.
+KiKi Petrosino's incantation-like poems are a spell book for generations of powerful women.
+Working across poetic forms, she mourns the dead, conjures children and brings forth confidence in spirit and body.
 With her hallucinogenic and haunting words, Petrosino summons history's ghosts to the brew and blood of her witchy poems.

 Mad Honey Symposium by Sally Wen Mao

-Dynamic and visceral, painful and lovely, Mad Honey Symposium buzzes with sharp imagery and unique sound.
-While creating a lush natural world that is constantly in flux, Sally Wen Mao straddles the line between the vulnerable and the ferociousness of nature and femininity.
-Her words are frightening and intensely real, making her an exciting and powerful new voice in poetry today.
+Dynamic and visceral, painful and lovely, Mad Honey Symposium vibrates with sharp imagery and unique sound.
+While depicting a dynamic natural world, Sally Wen Mao explores the interplay between the vulnerability and fierceness of nature and femininity.
+Her words are frightening and intensely real, making her an exciting and powerful voice in poetry today.